 The Grand Tour

-From Jack’s Lane are two adjacent sets of gates: one leads to Cooper Hall, the entertainment and leisure complex, the other with remote access control and cameras directly to the main house and barn accommodation along an extended drive, festooned with daffodils in springtime.
+From Jack’s Lane there are two adjacent sets of gates: one leads to Cooper Hall, the entertainment and leisure complex, the other with remote access control and cameras directly to the main house and barn accommodation along an extended drive, festooned with daffodils in springtime.
 Both the grounds and the driveway are bounded by low stone walls.
 Mature trees are interspersed within the verdant lawns, leading to a large parking area with EV charging in front of the L-shaped barn, to the side of the main house, while Cooper Hall has its own separate expansive parking area.

 Selwood Manor